Elisabeth Schiemann: Honours

 Elisabeth Schiemann received several awards for her scientific work.
 In 1953 she became a Scientific Member of the Max Planck Society (as the first scientist since 1945).
 In 1945 she received the Cross of Merit (Officer's Cross) of the Order of Merit of the Federal Republic of Germany.
 In the same year she became an honorary member of the Société botanique de France, in 1956 a member of the Leopoldina in Halle.
 In 1959, Leopoldina awarded her the Darwin Plaque (as the only woman among 18 scientists).
-In 1962, she received an honorary doctorate from the Agricultural faculty of the Technical University of Berlin: the first woman to receive this honour.
+In 1962, she received an honorary doctorate from the Agricultural faculty of Technische Universität Berlin: the first woman to receive this honour.
 In 2003, Falkenberg (Berlin) named a street after her: Elisabeth-Schiemann-Strasse.

 Resistance activities

 Elisabeth Schiemann actively spoke up for those persecuted by the Nazi regime.
 She belonged to a network of sympathetic women which included among others the resistance member and pastor Elisabeth Schmitz.
 Alongside Schmitz, Elisabeth and her sister Gertrude were members of the Confessing Church in Dahlem (Berlin).

 Elisabeth Schiemann dedicated herself to writing to ministers and pastors of the Confessing Church, urging them to be more outspoken in their condemnation of the Nazi regime, and to governmental ministers protesting treatment of emigrating Jews.
 She helped sisters Valery and Andrea Wolfstein evade deportation and defended Jewish colleagues attending scientific symposia.

 She maintained a close friendship with the physicist Lise Meitner who had escaped in July 1938.
 This is evidenced by an extensive, decades-long, largely preserved correspondence.
 After the end of World War II, there was a conflict between the pair about the motives/causes of the Nazi regime, the lack of widespread resistance against the regime amongst the German population, about the future of a new Germany and the importance of dealing with the Nazi past.

-On 16 December 2014, Yad Vashem honored her as a "Righteous among the Nations".
+On 16 December 2014, Yad Vashem honored her as Righteous Among the Nations for her work to save Jews during the Holocaust.